Recommendations

 Pro tip: Bring a cover so you’re not trapped in the sun all day.

-*The Shows* of the week are Showgirls and Dina Martina.
+*The Shows* of the week are Showgirls, Dina Martina, and Varla Jean Merman.
 If you’re planning your week in Provincetown and aren’t booking these shows, you’re blowing it.

 Fag Bash is *the* weekly dance party you’ll want to attend.